GoogleCloudPlatform/webapp2/docs/guide/testing.rst

 If you're using App Engine and need to test an application that uses Datastore, Memcache or other App Engine services, read
 `Local Unit Testing for Python <http://code.google.com/appengine/docs/python/tools/localunittesting.html>`_ in the official documentation.
-The App Engine SDK provides a module, ``google.appengine.ext.testbed`` that can be used to setup all the necessary service stubs for testing.
+The App Engine SDK provides the module ``google.appengine.ext.testbed`` that can be used to setup all the necessary service stubs for testing.